PROFINET® Quick Start Guide on MPLAB® Harmony v3

 Click Apply to install the required packages.

-Go to Projects view.
+Go to the Projects view.

 Right-click on the project and select Properties.